25 Amazing Things To Do In Lake Louise

 The Lake Agnes Teahouse hike is a popular thing to do in Lake Louise in the summer.
 It’s also one of the most iconic and popular hikes in all of Banff National Park and has been enjoyed by visitors for well over a century.

-It ends at the Lake Agnes Teahouse, which has been serving visitors since 1905, when it first opened.
-A rustic old cabin that sits along the banks of Lake Agnes and over a rushing waterfall.
+The hike starts at Lake Louise and ends at the Lake Agnes Teahouse, which has been serving visitors since 1905, when it first opened.
+Here, a rustic old cabin that sits along the banks of Lake Agnes and over a rushing waterfall.

 *Keep in mind the Lake Agnes Teahouse is only open from June 4 until Canadian Thanksgiving (second Monday in October) from 8:00 am to 5:00 pm